ibm-cloud-docs/app-configuration/ac-updated-cli.md

 :   Source description.
 This description will be shown in your Event Notification instance sources page under above source name.
 This option provides a value for a sub-field of the JSON option 'metadata'.
 It is mutually exclusive with that option.

 `--metadata-kms-instance-crn` (string)
-:   The CRN of the Key Protect or HPCS service instance.
+:   The CRN of the Key Protect service instance.
 This option provides a value for a sub-field of the JSON option 'metadata'.
 It is mutually exclusive with that option.

 `--metadata-kms-endpoint` (string)
-:   The URL endpoint of Key Protect or HPCS instance.
+:   The URL endpoint of Key Protect instance.
 This option provides a value for a sub-field of the JSON option 'metadata'.
 It is mutually exclusive with that option.

 `--metadata-root-key-id` (string)
-:   The rootkey id of Key Protect or HPCS instance.
+:   The rootkey id of Key Protect instance.
 This option provides a value for a sub-field of the JSON option 'metadata'.
 It is mutually exclusive with that option.

 #### Examples
 {: #app-configuration-integration-create-examples}